cmclean/nucleus/docs/source/nucleus/util/genomics_math.md

 <a name="ptrue_to_bounded_phred"></a>
 ### `ptrue_to_bounded_phred(ptrue, max_prob=_MAX_CONFIDENCE)`
 ```
-Computes the phred scaled confidence from the given ptrue probability.
+Computes the Phred-scaled confidence from the given ptrue probability.

 See https://en.wikipedia.org/wiki/Phred_quality_score for more information.
 The quality score is capped by _MAX_CONFIDENCE.

 Args:
-  ptrue: the ptrue probability to phred scale.
+  ptrue: float.
+The ptrue probability to Phred scale.
-  max_prob: maximum allowed probability
+  max_prob: float.
+The maximum allowed probability.

 Returns:
-  Phred scaled version of the 1 - ptrue.
+  Phred-scaled version of 1 - ptrue.

 Raises:
   ValueError: If ptrue is outside of [0.0, 1.0].